bsnes-emu/bsnes/docs/faq.md

 but the option is hidden
 because it often causes more problems than it solves (see the next question).
 To enable video synchronization:

-  - Open the higan's configuration file, `settings.bml`
+  - Open higan's configuration file, `settings.bml`
       - On Windows, look in `%LOCALAPPDATA%\higan`
         or beside `higan.exe`
       - On Linux, look in `~/.local/share/higan`